Kern County Big Rig Accident Lawyers

 What Causes a Big Rig Accident in Kern County?

 Big rig accidents happen for a variety of reasons, and there are several common types of commercial truck accidents.
 These vehicles are usually nearly 15,000 pounds, and some big rigs can be close to 35,000 pounds by themselves.
-Weight can lead to devastating results.
+The significant weight of these vehicles can increase the risk of severe accidents.

 Common types of Kern County big rig accidents our lawyers see include the following: